Doctor of Physical Therapy (DPT)

 Professional Standards

 Standards for graduate education in physical therapy, as well as for the practice of physical therapy, are set by the policies of the American Physical Therapy Association (APTA) through its Commission on Accreditation in Physical Therapy Education (CAPTE) and those of the relevant state laws and administrative rules.
-In Oregon, this includes the Oregon Physical Therapy Licensing Board.
-The design, structure, and processes of graduate education at George Fox University are influenced by these statutes, accreditation criteria, and policies.
+In Oregon, this includes the Oregon Board of Physical Therapy.
+The design, structure, and processes of graduate education at George Fox University are influenced by these statutes, accreditation criteria, rules and policies.
 Consequently, in addition to the policies of the university's graduate program, students in the physical therapy program are expected to know and abide by the professional standards established by these regulatory agencies.
 Both faculty and students are expected to adhere to the APTA Code of Ethics and Guide for Professional Conduct (2010).

 Graduation Requirements

-In order to graduate with a doctor of physical therapy degree students must:
+In order to graduate with a doctor of physical therapy degree, students must:

 • Satisfactorily complete a minimum of 127 semester hours with a cumulative GPA of 3.0 or above